Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 #### Jira Issues

-The system uses Jira Python SDK to fetch issues based on the integration configuration.
+The system uses Atlassian Python SDK to fetch issues based on the integration configuration.

 #### ZenDesk Tickets/Articles

 The system uses ZenDesk Web API to fetch tickets and articles based on the integration configuration.

+#### Confluence Pages

+The system uses Atlassian Python SDK to fetch pages based on the integration configuration.

 #### PDFs